cwoebker/.com/_posts/2012-01-05-unix-zshell-reloaded.markdown

 ### Customization

-In your homefolder you will now find your brand-new `.zshrc` configuration file.
+In your home-folder you will now find your brand-new `.zshrc` configuration file.

 {% highlight bash %}
 # Path to your oh-my-zsh configuration.